George Monson (cricketer)

-The Honourable Sir George Henry Monson (17 October 1755 – 17 June 1823) was a noted English amateur cricketer whose known first-class career included 10 matches from the 1786 to the 1792 season.
+The Honourable Sir George Henry Monson (17 October 1755 – 17 June 1823) was a noted English amateur cricketer whose known career included 10 matches from the 1786 to the 1792 season.
 Monson, who was a useful batsman, was a member of Hornchurch Cricket Club and Marylebone Cricket Club.

 Monson was the second son of John Monson, 2nd Baron Monson, and elder brother of Lieutenant-General Charles Monson.